Andrew Road triple murder: The prosecution's case

-16 other witnesses, including the bank employees of the bank where Sek went to cash the cheque, also took the stand.
-Professor Chao Tzee Cheng, the pathologist who examined the bodies of the three victims, testified that both the women died from strangulation, and that they had been strangled with great force.
-He also testified that the reason for Tay's death was a fractured skull sustained from Sek's repeated strikes to his head.
-Lily Tay Noi Hiang (unrelated to the Tay family in the Andrew Road case), a 21-year-old lounge hostess from Golden Sultan Lounge and Sek's claimed girlfriend, was also a witness for the prosecution.
-She testified to the court that Sek, whom she first met on 14 July 1983, had been boasting to her about not just the murders he committed at Andrew Road, but also the unsolved East Coast Park double murder of both Lim Khee Sin and Ong Ah Hong.
-He had also told her he wanted to surpass Singapore's most notorious gunman Lim Ban Lim, who was wanted in the 1960s and 1970s for killing a police officer in 1968 and many other crimes but was eventually gunned down by police in late November 1972.
+Sixteen other witnesses, including the employees of the bank where Sek went to cash the cheque, also took the stand.
+Professor Chao Tzee Cheng, the pathologist who examined the bodies of the three victims, testified that both women died from strangulation, and that they had been strangled with great force.
+He also testified that the reason for Tay's death was a fractured skull sustained from Sek's repeated blows to his head.
+Lily Tay Noi Hiang (unrelated to the Tay family in the Andrew Road case), a 21-year-old lounge hostess from the Golden Sultan Lounge and Sek's claimed girlfriend, was also a witness for the prosecution.
+She testified that Sek, whom she first met on 14 July 1983, had boasted to her about not just the murders he committed at Andrew Road, but also the unsolved East Coast Park murders.
+He had also told her he wanted to surpass Singapore's most notorious gunman Lim Ban Lim, who had been wanted in the 1960s and 1970s for killing a police officer in 1968 and many other crimes but was eventually gunned down by police in late November 1972.

 When Lily Tay asked Sek if he was afraid of killing, he said no as he had killed five people, before laughing.
-She also said that Sek tried to impress her with gifts and wanted to make her his girlfriend but she refused because she already had a boyfriend and to her, Sek was merely a customer.
-Ng Hien Chong, alias Ah Tiong, a bouncer who worked in the same lounge as Lily Tay but had quit the job by the time of Sek's trial, also testified that Sek had told him about the five murders he committed, and had found out from Lily Tay that she had also received the same information from Sek.
-Lily Tay had once asked Ng if they should inform the police but Ng declined to do so, stating that Sek could have been lying about his killings.
+She also said that Sek tried to impress her with gifts and wanted to make her his girlfriend, but she refused because she already had a boyfriend and to her, Sek was merely a customer.
+Ng Hien Chong, alias Ah Tiong, a bouncer who had worked in the same lounge as Lily Tay, also testified that Sek had told him about the five murders he committed.
+Lily Tay had once asked Ng if they should inform the police, but Ng declined to do so, stating that Sek could have been lying about his killings.